Huai Krachao district

 Huai Krachao (ห้วยกระเจา, [hûa̯j krā.t͡ɕāw]) is a district (amphoe) in the eastern part of Kanchanaburi province, central Thailand.

 History

-Tambons Huai Krachao, Wang Phai, Sa Long Ruea, and Don Salaep were separated from Phanom Thuan district and formed the minor district (king amphoe) Huai Krachao on 30 April 1994.
-It was upgraded to district status on 11 October 1997.
+Subdistricts Huai Krachao, Wang Phai, Don Salaep and Salong Ruea were separated from Phanom Thuan district and formed Huai Krachao minor district (king amphoe) on 26 May 1994.
+It was upgraded to a full district, published in Royal Gazette on 26 September 1997 and effective on 11 October 1997.

 Geography

 Neighboring districts are (from the south clockwise) Phanom Thuan, Bo Phloi, Lao Khwan of Kanchanaburi Province and U Thong of Suphanburi province.

+Toponymy

+The local waterway was called "Huai Kop Chao", because there were many frogs "Kop Chao".
+This name changed to "Huai Krachao" and so begame the name of the district.

 Administration

+Provincial administration

-The district is divided into four sub-districts (tambons), which are further subdivided into 67 villages (mubans).
-There are no municipal (thesaban) areas.
-There are four tambon administrative organizations (TAO).
+The district is divided into four subdistricts (tambons), which are further subdivided into 73 administrative villages (mubans).

+Local government

+Municipalities

+As of December 2024 there are two municipal (thesaban) areas in the district: Huai Krachao and Salong Ruea subdistrict municipalities (thesaban tambons) cover the whole subdistricts.

+Subdistrict administrative organizations

+The non-municipal areas are administered by two subdistrict administrative organization - SAO (ongkan borihan suan tambon - o bo toh).